 Some jurisdictions may have additional requirements that the Applicant Company must meet other than that required above.
 Before completing a UCAA Expansion Application, the Applicant Company should review a listing of requirements for the state to which an application is being submitted.
 State-specific informationis available on the UCAA website.
 Submit state-specific items as Item 14 of the application.

 How to File

-Prior to receiving the name of the agency contact person, an applicant may contact the agency personnel in the chart below to obtain information regarding the status of an Expansion Application.
+Before receiving the name of the agency contact person, the Applicant Company may contact the agency personnel in the Addresses and Contact Information for Submission of Application chart on the UCAA website to obtain information regarding the status of an Expansion Application.

 Each cover sheet should be on paper suitable for use as a cover sheet, such as binder divider pages.

-- “Item not applicable to this application for the following reason ... (state reason)"
+- “Item not applicable to this application for the following reason ... (state reason).”

 - “Item has been attached separately because of size.”